Search CrowdRx

 1. Controlled environment for emergency care

-A controlled environment is a clean, comparatively sterile work environment where you have the space, maneuverability and equipment to handle the worst-case scenario.
-If you are anticipating patient presentations aside from contusions, lacerations and other musculoskeletal injuries, there is a medical advantage to having a controlled environment such as the mobile emergency room trailer on-site.
+A controlled environment is a clean, comparably sterile work environment where you have the space, maneuverability and equipment to handle the worst-case scenario.
+If you are anticipating patient presentations aside from concussions, lacerations and other musculoskeletal injuries, there is a medical advantage to having a controlled environment such as the mobile emergency room trailer on-site.

 Typically, at active participant events, patients present with a range of benign complaints to more severe conditions such as dislocated joints or critical asthma exacerbations.
 Procedural sedation is utilized to reduce shoulder, elbow or hip dislocations and this procedure should be done in a more controlled setting.
-Likewise, patients with severe asthma exacerbations should be administered continuous nebulizers, intravenous steroids, magnesium, ketamine for difficult to treat cases, and CPAP.
-The regimen of medications and the space to adequately treat and assess the response to treatment is more adeptly delivered in a mobile ER trailer.
+Likewise, patients with severe asthma exacerbations should be administered continuous, intravenous steroids, magnesium, or bronchodilators...

 2. Patient privacy during care